vojay-dev/gemini-movie-detectives-api/README.md

 ## Backend

 The backend infrastructure is built with FastAPI and Python, employing the Retrieval-Augmented Generation (RAG) methodology to enrich queries with real-time metadata.
-Utilizing Jinja templating, the backend modularizes prompt generation into base, personality, and data enhancement templates, enabling the generation of accurate and engaging quiz questions in different game modes.
+Utilizing Jinja templating, the backend modularize prompt generation into base, personality, and data enhancement templates, enabling the generation of accurate and engaging quiz questions in different game modes.
 Each game mode uses a different combination of data source showcasing the broad range of possibilities how to employ advanced Gemini applications.